astutespruce/secas-docker/deploy/staging/README.md

 # Deployment to staging environment

 The Azure instance can only be accessed via SSH within the DOI network.
-Login to VDI CloudDesktop Privileged Access Workstation and then open PowerShell.
+All access to the DOI network now requires a government furnished computer (GFE, below) that is on the GlobalProtect VPN.
+SSH is accessed via PowerShell.

 Use `ssh <hostname> -l <username without domain>`